yayuyokitano/lastfm-typed/README.md

 ### Changes: 2.0.2

-2.0.2 upgrades dependencies, most notably node-fetch vulnerability
+2.0.2 upgrades dependencies, most notably node-fetch vulnerability.
+Also updates the type definitions for track durations, as they can be null as well as undefined.

 ## Usage